msteenab/Group3-repo-projects/Selenium Lab.md

 _______________________________________________________________________

-LAB 01	AUTOMATION WITH SELENIUM
+## LAB 01	AUTOMATION WITH SELENIUM
-OBJECTIVES
+### OBJECTIVES
 - Provide details on commands commonly used in Selenium
 - Create a Selenium Script
--
--
+- Automate browser actions for web application testing.
+- Understand and utilize Selenium WebDriver using Python.
+- Validate web application UI elements and functionalities.

-BEFORE YOU GET STARTED
+## BEFORE YOU GET STARTED
+You will need the following in order for your tests to perform correctly

+- Install a web browser to run the web application *Tabspace* This can be:
+*Tabspace**Tabspace* - Firefox (Recommended)
+*Tabspace**Tabspace* - Chrome
+*Tabspace**Tabspace* - Microsoft Edge
-- GitHub account *add more details *
+- Create a GitHub account
+*Tabspace* - Clone the GitHub repository

+### HOW TO CREATE A GITHUB ACCOUNT
+- Navigate to this page on how to create a GitHub account: https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account

+### HOW TO CLONE A GITHUB REPOSITORY
+- Navigate to this page on how to clone a GitHub repository: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 - Python IDE * more details required *

 GETTING STARTED